 Picking an attorney might be the most important decision you can make for your case.
 When selecting an attorney to represent you and your family, you should consider:

 - Birth injury cases involve complex medical and legal issues.
 It is essential to choose a lawyer with extensive experience handling this type of claim.

 - The attorney’s track record.
 A history of success in the courtroom is important in high-stakes birth injury cases.

 At Grant Law Office, our husband-and-wife team of Atlanta personal injury lawyers provides superior representation.
 Wayne Grant is American Board of Professional Liability (ABPLA) certified, meaning he underwent rigorous testing to prove his competence in medical malpractice – his chosen specialty.
 He is ethical, knowledgeable, well-respected by colleagues and the courts, and has a clear, proven level of proficiency.
 Our Atlanta firm has extensive experience successfully representing families in birth injury claims.
-Contact us at (404) 995-3955 or toll-free at (866) 249-5513 to find out how we can help.
+Contact us at (404) 995-3955 to find out how we can help.

 Contact us today for a free and comprehensive case evaluation.

 We require no legal retainer or upfront fees,